greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/timeline_1_1.md

 ---

-title: "Using Timeline"
+title: Using Timeline
-description: "The Timeline view in Gainsight gives us a chronological overview of our activities with the customer.
-It's a valuable tool to see our interactions and progression on success efforts over time."
+description: The Timeline view in Gainsight gives us a chronological overview of our activities with the customer.
+It's a valuable tool to see our interactions and progression on success efforts over time.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/timeline_1_1/
+linkTitle: Using Timeline
+type: docs
 ---

 The Timeline view in Gainsight gives us a chronological overview of our activities with the customer.
 It's a valuable tool to see our interactions and progression on success efforts over time.